mixpanel/docs/pages/docs/session-replay/session-replay-web.md

 Note that replays sent via your implementation will only be viewable in the project they were ingested in and will not be available to other projects in your org.

-Our documentation on how to implement Session Replay can be found [here](/docs/tracking-methods/sdks/javascript#session-replay-beta).
+Our documentation on how to implement Session Replay can be found [here](/docs/tracking-methods/sdks/javascript#session-replay).

 Before you enable Session Replay for a large audience, we recommend testing in a demo project, and starting in production with smaller sets of users or accounts, so that you can monitor performance and ensure your privacy rules align with company policies.

-## Legal (Beta Terms)

-Our Session Replay Beta Service Addendum can be found [here](https://mixpanel.com/legal/session-replay-beta-service-addendum/).

 ## FAQ

 ### Is Session Replay available for mobile?

-As of today, Session Replay is in closed Beta testing for web-based applications (including mobile web) and closed Alpha testing for native iOS apps.
+As of today, Session Replay is available for web-based applications (including mobile web) on the Enterprise Plan and closed Alpha testing for native iOS apps.
 Android Alpha testing is expected later this year.

 For any questions about mobile beta access, please reach out to your Account Manager.

 ### Can I prevent Session Replay from recording sensitive content?

 By default, all on-screen text elements are masked in replays.
 Additionally, you can customize how you initialize our SDK to fully control (1) where to record and (2) whom to record.
-For more details, please see our [implementation docs](/docs/tracking-methods/sdks/javascript#session-replay-beta).
+For more details, please see our [implementation docs](/docs/tracking-methods/sdks/javascript#session-replay).

 ### How long are replays stored?

 30 days.

-### How can I estimate how many sessions I'll have?
+### How can I estimate how many replays I'll have?
-If you already use Mixpanel, the simplest way to estimate sessions is to count Total Session Start events in the Insights report.
-This will tell you how many total Sessions you have each month.
-If you enable Session Replay, it will collect all of these Sessions by default.
+If you already use Mixpanel, the simplest way to estimate the amount of replays is to use a proxy metric for how many page loads you have.
+If you use timeout based query sessions, Total Session Start events in the Insights report could be a good estimate.

+Then, when you enable Session Replay, use that metric and the sampling percentage to determine how many replays will be sent.

 ### Am I able to sample our session replay collection rate?